Fatihayoz/ui-ux-design-homework/planning/interview/notes.md

 ## Interview 2
 ### Following qestions
+- story of Fatih's dangerous escape from Turkey because of political reasons.
 - What did you exactly do when you were an hr officer?
 Recruting, interview, examinations.
 That was a good job and Fatih liked it.
 "To be the best to find the best"
 - Whom do you see yourself in the future?
 Do you think you can integrate your past experience into your future occupation?
 Hopefully, yes.
 It will be more clear in the future.
 - What are your goals here in Belgium?